India train crash kills over 280, injures 900 in country's deadliest rail accident in decades

 Another survivor who did not give his name said he was sleeping when the impact woke him up.
 He said he saw other passengers with broken limbs and disfigured faces.

-The derailed Coromandel Express was traveling from Howrah in West Bengal state to Chennai, the capital of southern Tamil Nadu state, PTI said.
+The collision involved two trains, the Coromandel Express traveling from Howrah in West Bengal state to Chennai in Tamil Nadu state and the Howrah Superfast Express traveling from Bengaluru in Karnataka to Howrah, officials said.
+It was not immediately clear which derailed first.

 Indian Prime Minister Narendra Modi said his thoughts were with the bereaved families.